Thermospore/temp-quartz-test/content/4-2 Up The Waterfall.md

 [[Pasted image 20240621220022.png|this]] box is sus; sometimes you can just fall through the ground when stomping it (to fall through the ground, do you have to hold the stomp all the way through, such that you stomp on the ground as well?)

 some [[Upwarp]]s here, such as [[Pasted image 20240621220614.png|this one]], you can fall through the ground if you aren't careful

+what's up with the cycle on the last rope on the golden gobbo again, can you make it? maybe had something to do with the rope only being active when you are within a certain range

 For [[Max%]] there might be a crazy route utilizing [[Upwarp]]s / gongs / that skip at the entrance... (look into this later)